 We can help solve your giant hogweed problem.
 We can be contracted directly to carry out the site works outlined above, or employed in a consultancy role to map areas of invasion and provide detailed management plans to seek to eradicate the problem.

 Please contact us for more details on our services and to discuss your specific needs.
-We also provide services regarding Japanese knotweed removal and contaminated land.
+We also provide services regarding Japanese knotweed removal.